hahally/MMLS/README.md

 # MMLS

-The source code for **"Promising Multi-Granularity Linguistic Steganography by Jointing Syntactic and Lexical Manipulation"**
+The source code for **"Promising Multi-Granularity Linguistic Steganography by Jointing Syntactic and Lexical Manipulations"**